alwaysEnergetic/fastfleet-mern-stack/README.md

 </h1>

 <p align="center">
-  <a href="#rocket-sobre-o-desafio">Sobre o desafio</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
+  <a href="#rocket-sobre-o-desafio">about the challenge</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#Backend">Backend</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#Frontend">Frontend</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#Mobile">Mobile</a>
 </p>

-## :rocket: Sobre o desafio
+## :rocket: about the challenge

-A aplicação consiste em um sistema de uma transportadora fictícia chamada FastFeet.
-Ela é uma aplicação completa envolvendo back-end, front-end e mobile, e que faz parte do desafio de certificação do bootcamp Gostack da **[rocketseat](https://rocketseat.com.br/gostack)**.
+The application consists of a fictitious carrier system called FastFeet.
+It is a complete application involving back-end, front-end and mobile, and that is part of the certification challenge of the bootcamp Gostock da **[rocketseat](https://rocketseat.com.br/gostack)**.

 <img src="/prev/Prev01.png">
 </br>